albar965/littlenavmap-manual/en/INSTALLATION.md

 _**FSX Steam Edition**_: The installation adds the folder `C:\Program Files (x86)\Steam\SteamApps\common\FSX\SDK\Core Utilities Kit\SimConnect SDK\LegacyInterfaces` where you can find the legacy SimConnect interfaces.

+#### Improve Start-up Time Improve Start-up Time {#improve-start-up-time}

+Anti-virus program can significantly slow down the startup and execution of the program in Windows.

+Therefore, it is recommended to exclude the following directories from scanning:

+* Disk cache for map tiles: `C:\Users\YOURUSERNAME\AppData\Local\.marble\data`
+* Scenery library and userdata databases`C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel\little_navmap_db`

+These directories to not contain executable files and are accessed frequently by _Little Navmap_.

 ### macOS

 Extract the ZIP file and copy the `Little Navmap` application to the folder `Applications` or any other folder.